Docker installation and sample application deployment – a simple & practical guide

 docker app

-This is how we can deploy any application as docker container.
+This is how we can deploy any application as a docker container.

 Thank You.